Shenzhou (spacecraft): Comparison with Soyuz

 Although the Shenzhou spacecraft follows the same layout as the Russian Soyuz spacecraft, it is approximately 10% larger and heavier than Soyuz.
-It also has a bigger cylindrical orbital module and 4 propulsion engines.
-There is enough room to carry an inflatable raft in case of a splashdown, whereas Soyuz astronauts must jump into the water and swim.
+It also has a bigger cylindrical orbital module and four propulsion engines.
+There is enough room to carry an inflatable raft in case of a splashdown, whereas Soyuz cosmonauts must jump into the water and swim.
 The commander sits in the center seat on both spacecraft.
-However, the copilot sits in the left seat on Shenzhou and the right seat on Soyuz.
+However, the pilot sits in the left seat on Shenzhou and the right seat on Soyuz.

 Launch records

 The records information is all from Gunter's space page.
 All times are in Coordinated Universal Time.